dslusser/PalcsUI-Canvancement/install/README.md

 Additionally, there are some beta scripts that are used to introduce new features before being fully released.
 You'll also notice some deprecated and/or abandoned scripts that will eventually be removed.

 ## Notes About Code Quality
-Over the years, this code has slowly become unruly.
-At this point, the code has turned into what amounts as a hot mess.
-This essentially occurred because I had no time to write proper code, so I just threw together stuff that barely worked and got it out the door.
+Over the years, this code has slowly become unruly and it has turned into a hot mess.
+This essentially occurred because I had no time to write proper code, so I just threw together stuff that worked "good enough" and got it out the door.
 I would love to completely rewrite this entire code to reduce bloat and make it follow proper coding conventions, but I never seem to have the time.
 After all, this is just a hacked together script to make Canvas do some things more efficiently.

 Cheers and happy Canvas-ing!